dipsanstha/dip12/README.md

 - Update business information in `src/main.js`
 - Modify services and pricing in the `renderServices()` method
 - Change contact details in `renderContact()` and `renderBooking()` methods
+- Configure gallery defaults in `defaultGalleryImages` and manage admin settings in `renderGallery()`

 ### Styling
 - Main styles: `assets/css/main.css`